No Dragons Any More: Arctic Cities Are a Case of Ignored, Threatened Sustainability

 The Arctic Council promotes cooperation, coordination, and interaction among Arctic states and its peoples.
 Permanent members include eight states and six organisations of indigenous peoples.
 Presently, the council manages six working groups; none deal directly with local government or urban development, and mayors are not represented directly.
 Eleven mayors took an important step in strengthening influence when they held an Arctic Mayors’ Forum in Fairbanks, Alaska in May 2017.
 They reached an agreement to prioritise cooperation in sectors such as economic development, infrastructure, information technology, and climate adaption.
 The Forum met again early 2018 in Tromsø, Norway.

 UN-Habitat has established an Arctic Cities Resilience Network that convened for the first time in Iceland last autumn.
 Mayors from larger Arctic cities met in Reykjavik, including Norwegian State Secretary Grete Ellingsen of the Ministry of Local Government and Modernisation.
 The network’s mandate is a resolution on Arctic Cities from 2008, submitted by Russia and adopted by the Governing Council of UN-Habitat.
 (2)

 Climate changes manifest themselves in different ways in cities, towns and settlements across the Arctic.
 Three cases from Russia, the United States, and Canada reflect this variation.

-Arctic Russia on shaky grounds
+Artic Russia on shaky grounds